Michael Holt (snooker player): 2010–11 season

 The 2010–11 season saw the introduction of Players Tour Championship (PTC) events.
 At the Prague Classic, Holt won six matches to reach the first final of the career which included victories over Stephen Maguire, Mark Selby and Shaun Murphy.
 He faced John Higgins who he had failed to beat in 13 previous meetings, but produced a superb performance to win 4–2.
 Holt dedicated the title to his father who had suffered a stroke two months previously.
 The result ensured he would qualify for the PTC Finals as he finished 13th on the Order of Merit and he saw off Marco Fu 4–1 and Barry Pinches 4–3 to match his best result in a full ranking event.
 In the quarter-finals he lost 4–2 against Martin Gould.
-Despite his late season surge in form he ended it ranked world number 45, the lowest he had been in ten years.
+Despite his surge in form late in the season, he ended it ranked world number 45, the lowest he had been in ten years.